Ollatomiwa/PetCare/README.md

 Donate: Support stray animals by donating funds or medical supplies through the donation page.
 Adopt: Find your perfect furry companion and start the adoption process.
-Volunteer: Offer your time and skills to help stray animals in need.
-Resources: Learn about essential supplies and tips for caring for pets.
-Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.